 So how do you know when you need to make a shift?

 Well It's actually not that difficult to start.
-It's all about taking an assessment of the people and things around and you and determining where you need to make the change.
+It's all about taking an assessment of the people and things around you as it relates to what you want to accomplish and that assessement will help you determine where you need to begin.

 For example, if you've been thinking about and talking about paying off debt but everyone around you is adopting a "YOLO" mentality and you seem to have fallen into this same line of thought, that's an indication that you need to shift your circle of influence.